 Many people are baptised as babies (often called ‘christening’, it’s the same thing).
 Some people are baptised later on in life.
 There’s no right or wrong time; some people make the decision for themselves as teenagers or adults.

-For small children, the decision is made for them and baptism is a permanent blessing.
-The action cannot be cancelled or repeated.
-Parents may want to consider whether this is a decision that should left to the child – a service of dedication is an alternative, where the child may be both blessed and parents and others acting in the same way as godparents still make similar promises as in the baptism service.
+For small children, the decision’s made for them and baptism is a permanent blessing.
+The action can’t be cancelled or repeated.
+So parents might want to think about whether this decision should left to the child.
+If that’s the case, a service of dedication is an alternative, here your child can be blessed, and parents and others acting in the same way as godparents, still make similar promises as in the baptism service.